 Are there pediatric residents on the Child Neurology service?

 Yes.
-Pediatric interns and residents care for subspecialty patients on the wards.
-In addition, each pediatric resident spends a month rotation on Child Neurology.
-In any given month, there may also be an adult neurology resident, neurosurgery resident, 4th-year Pediatric selective medical student, and 4th-year student on his/her Neurology rotation.
+Each pediatric resident spends a 3 week rotation on Child Neurology seeing clinic patients, and inpatient consults.
+Pediatric interns and residents also care for subspecialty patients admitted on the pediatric neurology ward service.
+There is an adult neurology resident on the pediatric neurology service each month as well.
+Some months there may also be neurosurgery resident, 4th-year Pediatric selective medical student, and 4th-year student on his/her Neurology rotation.

 Does your program require in-house call and how frequent is call?

 In-house call is required during pediatric residency, and on adult neurology ward rotations, on an average of every fourth night.
 There is NO in-house call during child neurology rotations, during which the trainee acts as a fellow taking call from home.
-Call is on average 2 evenings per week (approximately between 6 and 10 pm) and one weekend per month.
+Call is on average 2 nights per week and one or two weekends per month.

 What research opportunities are available?